* Toumaï, the Human Adventure

 Note that petitions and votes of this kind are rarely used to advance science and that, in several celebrated cases, have boomeranged against the authors.

 3) SAJS 101, March/April 2005.
 The 53 paleoanthropologists failed to observe that the scans in the plate were, from the time they were compiled, a mirror image (flipped horizontally), and that therefore what was declared to be right was in fact left and vice versa, and furthermore, that the scale on the documents was a tenth of the real scale.
+Very unpleasant to determine the laterality of a tooth.

 The fossils attributed to Sahelanthropus tchadensis from the Late Miocene of Chad are of great scientific and cultural importance, and are the subject of debate as to whether they represent a hominid or an ape.
 It is therefore necessary to provide full and accurate details of the fossil collection.
 We demonstrate that the third lower molar of the right mandible illustrated in the Nature article (1) that announced the discovery is in reality a left m/3, and an incisor collected at the site did not feature in the paper.
 These particulars affect the interpretation of the fossils, including estimates of the minimum number of individuals involved and the associations between the various specimens.